NFTs of Salman Khan, MG Motor Among Other Tokens Lined Up For December

 NFTs On The Block

-On Thursday, MG (Morris Garages) Motor India has become the first car maker company to launch NFTs.
-The company will start selling NFTs from December 28.
-The Financial Express reports that the automaker would disburse the proceedings from the inaugural NFT collection towards community service
+MG (Morris Garages) Motor India has become the first car maker company to launch NFTs on Thursday, December 16.
+The company has been informed to start selling NFTs from December 28, and as per MG, the proceedings from the inaugural NFT collection will go towards community service, Financial Express reported.

-The sale of MG NFTs will go live from noon, with 1,111 units of digital creative as part of the launch collection.
-MG will introduce its maiden NFT on KoineArth’s NgageN platform, which has been especially customized for MG’s transactions.
+The sale of MG NFTs will go live from noon, with 1111 units of digital creatives as part of the launch collection.
+MG will introduce its maiden NFT on KoineArth’s NgageN platform, which has been especially customised for MG’s transactions.

-Bollycoin mentioned that it would open its NFT marketplace on December 30.
-A collection of NFTs from the Dabangg franchise, created by Arbaaz Khan Productions and featuring Salman Khan as the famous 'Chulbul Pandey,' will be unveiled at the event, Business Standard Reported.
+BollyCoin, a platform that brings Bollywood to the blockchain has announced today December 16, that it will open its NFT marketplace on December 30.
+A collection of NFTs from the Dabangg franchise, created by Arbaaz Khan Productions and featuring Salman Khan as the famous 'Chulbul Pandey,' will be unveiled at the event, Business Standard reported.

 Notably, Salman Khan Films, Arbaaz Khan Productions, Sohail Khan Productionz, Reel Life Productions, and Salman Khan himself are currently associated with BollyCoin for static NFTs.

-The ‘Chakraverse’ NFT collection, inspired by comics legend Stan Lee’s Indian superhero ‘Chakra The Invincible’, will be launched on December 27.
-It would remain open till December 30, koimoi.com reported.
+The ‘Chakraverse’ NFT collection which has been inspired by comics legend Stan Lee’s Indian superhero ‘Chakra The Invincible’, will be launched on December 27 and will close on December 30, koimoi.com reported.

 NFTs So Far In December